sujato/cullavagga/dpcv-project.md

 In 2007, radiocarbon dating of Gāndhāri manuscripts in Kharoṣṭhī script placed the oldest of them around 75 CE, making them the oldest extant Indian manuscripts.
 This project, as well as giving a firm historical context, attracted a great deal of publicity, raising the profile of Buddhist manuscript study. {Allon, M., Salomon, R., Jacobsen, G., Zoppi, U. (2007).
 Radiocarbon Dating of Kharosthi Fragments from the Schoyen and Senior Manuscript Collections.
 In Jens Braarvig (Eds.), BUDDHIST MANUSCRIPTS IN THE SCHØYEN COLLECTION vol. III, (pp. 279-291).
 Oslo, Norway: Hermes Publishing.}

-I propose that we carbon date the DB CV, with the aim to confirm or refute the ascription of the manuscript to the 13th century.
+I propose that we carbon date the DP-CV, with the aim to confirm or refute the ascription of the manuscript to the 13th century.
 Together with the colophon and the epigraphic assessment, this will provide a solid basis for dating the manuscript.

 The commercial cost of carbon dating is about US $500–$1000, so it is not prohibitive.
 One possible location to use is the [Australian Nuclear Science and Technology Organisation (ANSTO)](http://www.ansto.gov.au/ResearchHub/OurInfrastructure/acceleratorsciencecentre/Radiocarbondating/index.htm) at Lucas heights, who have done the carbon dating for Gandhari manuscripts, organized by Mark Allon.
 There is a good possibility that testing can be done here under a grant program that would cover the cost.